invinciblescriptz/invincible-private-killing/README.md

     end)
 end)

--- Target management
+-- Target list for kill
 local targetPlayerNames = {}
 local selectedTarget = nil

-local targetDropdown = Killer:AddDropdown("Select Target", function(displayName)
+local targetDropdown = AddDropdown("Select Target", function(displayName)
     for _, player in ipairs(Players:GetPlayers()) do
         if player.DisplayName == displayName then
             if not table.find(targetPlayerNames, player.Name) then